yanivyacoby/harvard-cs290/communication-in-collaborative-environments.md

 (b) general tips about how to run meetings, and (c) a step-by-step template for running your meetings to get you started.

-## Myths about Your Collaborators' Expectations
+## Myths About Your Collaborators' Expectations

 While each collaborator / lab may vary, there are some common myths important to debunk in order to have productive meetings.